RankquantRQ

 Not every reviewer's opinions belong in the z-scale.
 Two conditions:

 A reviewer with nu ≥ 2 but σu = 0isn't useless — they just can't be normalized the standard way.
-We keep them on file and include them in the R3broadened lens (Step 2), where we impute a plausible σ from their source's pooled dispersion.
+We keep them on file, and in the verticals that admit them (Products does — see Scope) we impute a plausible σ from their source's pooled dispersion.
+When they are admitted they enter the same unweighted mean as everyone else, at exactly the same weight.

 Cross-category pooling.
 A reviewer who writes both wine and bourbon reviews goes into one reviewer pool with one μu and one σucomputed across everything they've rated.
 That's deliberate: a person's personal scale is a property of the person, not the product category.
 Pooling keeps nu large and σu stable.